 Shaping and Moulding Valentine's Day Dog Treats

 Anything heart shaped automatically has a lovey feeling, and dog treats are no exception.
-Standard heart shaped cookie cutters will work well with most roll-and-cut dog treat doughs and are something many home bakers already have on hand in the kitchen.
+Standard heart shaped cookie cutters (affiliate link) will work well with most roll-and-cut dog treat doughs and are something many home bakers already have on hand in the kitchen.
 If you don’t yet have one, a new addition to your baking tool might get lots of use over time.
 I use mine often, not just for special holidays.

-Using heart shapes molds works great for setting your favourite no-bake treats into a heart shape.
+Using heart shaped moulds (affiliate link) works great for setting your favourite no-bake treats into a heart shape.
 This works with pour-and-set recipes such as carob, coconut oil, gelatin gummies, etc. as well as frozen treat recipes such as frozen yogurt, fruit purees, etc.

 Decorating Dog Treats with Stamps

 Stamping treats is another of my favourite ways to decorate homemade dog treats.
 It’s an easy way to make cute treats without adding icings or glazes.
 There are no extra ingredients, plus the finished treats are easy to store and handle.
-Since most of my treats end up in the freezer and eventually a treat bag or pocket for walkies and other adventures, portability is high on my priority list.
+Since most of my homemade dog treats end up in the freezer and eventually a treat bag or pocket for walkies and other adventures, portability is high on my priority list.
 Fun to make, cute, and portable?
 Pawesome.

-For quick stamping, cookie stamps are easy and cute, and can be versatile for a range of uses (like mine) or very specific in their stamping design.
+For quick stamping, cookie stamps (affiliate link) are easy and cute, and can be versatile for a range of uses (like mine) or very specific in their stamping design.
 My mother liked the look of our stamped dog treats so much that I recently gave her a stamp for baking human cookies.
 Special stamps aren’t required, though.
 Anything food-safe can be used to create your own special designs.
 Check out our hand stamped Valentine’s day jigsaw puzzle dog treats for a super cute example of hand stamping.